ubsub/ubsub-client/README.md

 [![npm](https://img.shields.io/npm/v/ubsub.svg)](https://www.npmjs.com/package/ubsub)
 [![npm](https://img.shields.io/npm/l/ubsub.svg)](https://www.npmjs.com/package/ubsub)

-The ubsub-client is a nodejs module to easily connect to send and receive events from [UbSub](https://ubsub.io) using sockets and https.
+The ubsub-client is a nodejs module to easily connect to send and receive events from [UbSub](https://ubsub.io) using sockets and https via CLI.

-It also provides convenient wrappers to forward HTTP connections behind a NAT, to easily give you an endpoint to forward events from the public internet to a local network.
+**NOTICE:** This package is now ONLY the cli.
+API and streaming functions have been broken out into [libubsub](https://github.com/ubsub/libubsub)

 # Using